intuit-archive/roark/README.md

 Roark builds AMIs from and Instance provided by a Cloud Formation Stack.

-Roark expects to be provided with a Cloud Formation Template that can be used to instantiate a stack in the given region.
+Roark expects to be provided with a Cloud Formation Template that can be used to create a stack in the given region.
 This template should create and instance that is fully configured at bootstrap (via **userdata**, **Cloud Init**).

 The stack must provide the ID of the instance to be converted to an AMI (IE. i-1234abcd) as the output **InstanceId**.